 - Students/professionals who are preparing for Lean Six Sigma certification exams like IASSC green belt/ IASSC black belt or ASQ exams.

-When you are ready to enroll just use this discount link – Master all types of nonparametric tests
+Once you become ready to enroll just use this discount link – Master all types of nonparametric tests

-We talked about all the basic fundamental concepts of non parametric tests also discussed its comparison with parametric tests and most important we understood the application of these tests.
+We talked about all the basic fundamental concepts of non parametric tests and also discussed their comparison with parametric tests most important we understood the application of these tests.

-So It is essential for analysts, quality engineers, and Lean Six Sigma professionals to learn the non-parametric test because when normality fails the only option we have is non parametric tests to analyze non-normal data.
+So It is essential for analysts, quality engineers, and Lean Six Sigma professionals to learn the non-parametric test because when normality fails the best option you have is to use non parametric tests to analyze non-normal data.